Black Lotus vs Pure Himalayan

 The verdict

-Black Lotus wins on fulvic acid potency (85%+ vs 60%) and price-per-gram ($1.23 vs $1.33).
+Black Lotus wins on price-per-gram ($1.23 vs $1.33) and publishes product-specific fulvic acid figures (64.51% resin, 74.30% capsules per Batch 93 COA).
 Pure Himalayan wins on lab accreditation specificity — their ISO/IEC 17025-accredited testing is the most rigorous internationally recognized standard available.
 Both are genuinely excellent; the right pick depends on what you prioritize.

 Why Black Lotus wins